Aniol0012/SCP-Practica4/README.md

 > Check [geeksforgeeks](https://www.geeksforgeeks.org/c-program-multiply-two-matrices/) for more information about standard matrix multiplication

-## 🌀 Strassen Matrix Multiplication
+## 🌀 Strassens Matrix Multiplication

-The Strassen method is an advanced algorithm that divides the matrices into smaller ones, reducing the number of multiplicative operations, thus potentially improving performance on large matrices.
+The Strassens method is an advanced algorithm that divides the matrices into smaller ones, reducing the number of multiplicative operations, thus potentially improving performance on large matrices.
 A visual example of this is shown below:

 ![strassen_new](https://github.com/Aniol0012/SCP-Practica4/assets/53788631/5abfa375-036d-4312-8a06-5eec0c11c30f)

 > [!TIP]
-> Check [geeksforgeeks](https://www.geeksforgeeks.org/strassens-matrix-multiplication/) for more information about Strassen matrix multiplication
+> Check [geeksforgeeks](https://www.geeksforgeeks.org/strassens-matrix-multiplication/) for more information about Strassens matrix multiplication

 ## ⚙️ Concurrent implementation
 These implementations dive us to the concurrent implementation of the algorithms.

 ### 📊 Concurrent Standard Matrix Multiplication

-This implementation is based on the [standard](#standard-matrix-multiplication) one, but with the difference that it uses threads to compute the result.
+This implementation is based on the [standard](#-standard-matrix-multiplication) one, but with the difference that it uses threads to compute the result.
 The idea is to divide the matrix into blocks and compute each block in a different thread.

 For this concurrent implementation it has been made from the sequential version of matrix multiplication ijk.
 Comparisons